Statistics (STAT) - Courses

 Statistical Consulting

-Experiences will include interpersonal, written, and oral communication and interdisciplinary exposure as well as opportunities to apply statistical knowledge in a broad variety of situations.
-Students will take part in consultations (i.e. extracting information, listening, asking appropriate questions), apply knowledge in experimental design, data modeling, use of statistical software, and/or sampling; diagnose and conduct appropriate statistical procedures and interpret and communicate results.
-Reading past and present literature on statistical consulting also will be required.
+This course covers interpersonal, written, and oral communication and interdisciplinary exposure as well as opportunities to apply statistical knowledge in a broad variety of situations.
+Students take part in consultations (i.e. extracting information, listening, asking appropriate questions), apply knowledge in experimental design, data modeling, use of statistical software, and/or sampling; diagnose and conduct appropriate statistical procedures and interpret and communicate results.
+Reading past and present literature on statistical consulting is also required.
 Repeatable for credit - maximum three.
 Prerequisites: grade of "C" or better in STAT 445 or STAT 446; consent of the Statistical Consulting Center director.
 Consent of instructor.
 Pass/Fail grading.
-Offered Fall, Spring, Summer.
+Offered Occasionally.

 STAT 441/541 Cr.3